ermshaua/preon/README.md

-# pronto (PRecision Oncology NormalizaTiOn)
+# preon PREcision Oncology Normalization)
-pronto is a fuzzy search tool for medical entities.
+preon is a fuzzy search tool for medical entities.

 ## Installation

-You can install pronto with PyPi:
+You can install preon with PyPi:
 `python -m pip install {todo}`

 ## Examples